SamarendraGouda/Aptos-Inter-IIT-12.0/README.md

 # Zero Day Futures Contracts Trading Platform
-ZeroDayFutures  is a first of a kind Zero day Futures Contract trading platform on Aptos blockchain, which allows the user to buy or sell positions on a zero day Futures Contract .
+ZDayFutures  is a first of a kind Zero day Futures Contract trading platform on Aptos blockchain, which allows the user to buy or sell positions on a zero day Futures Contract .

 ### Table of Content
 * Context